YU3727/YU3727/README.md

 ### Hi there! 👋
-  I'm a junior developer who studied Java and Spring Framework.
+  I'm a junior developer who studied Java and Spring Framework. <br>
-  This is storage of what I studied and the projects I worked on.
+  This is storage of what I studied and the projects I worked on. <br>
-  Even if it's slow, I want to continue to work hard and grow.
+  Even if it's slow, I want to continue to work hard and grow. <br>
 ✨ Thank you ✨